 Equity investments at FVOCI: These assets are subsequently measured at fair value.
-Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
-Other net gains and losses are recognised in OCI and are not reclassified to profit or loss.
+Dividends are recognised as income in statement of profit and loss unless the dividend clearly represents a recovery of part of the cost of the investment.
+Other net gains and losses are recognised in OCI and are not reclassified to statement of profit and loss.